 Best line: “Squad goals! / Take control of the banks”

 For unsurprising reasons, this is Crazy Ex-Girlfriend’s most-watched YouTube video, and Rachel Bloom and her heroic squad of braless backup dancers deserve credit for their sacrifice.
 But as a fellow busty woman, I’ve always been a bit disappointed with “Heavy Boobs” — it doesn’t really have the hilarious specificity of the show’s best “single-issue” songs (nothing about back pain?
-Or the difficulty of buying bras and clothes?), and the motormouthed explanation of the white-dwarf joke really kills the momentum.
+Or the difficulty of buying bras and clothes?), and the pause to explain the white-dwarf joke really kills the momentum.

 Best line: “Stuff falls into my bra / It’s a little bit of a drag / But when I go to bed at night / It’s like opening a Mary Poppins bag”

 This is another one-joke song, but for anyone who’s ever slept with someone they shouldn’t, it nails all the levels of justification and denial.
-It’s also genuinely seductive: The Sade-esque smooth jazz groove is a nice change from some of the more bombastic songs in early season two.
+It’s also genuinely seductive: The Sade-esque smooth jazz groove is a nice change from some of the more bombastic songs in the first half of season two.

 Best line: “It’s like when robbers in movies do one last heist / So tonight will be our last sex heist / But then again, those movies always get a sequel …”